gcky/etl-project-website/user-docs.md

 #### **Quirks**

 - Imputing with column mean on an int64 typed column will change it to type float64.
-- If the column has more than one mode, Tungsten will arbitrarily choose one to use for filling.
+- If the column has more than one mode, Willow will arbitrarily choose one to use for filling.

 <a class="anchor" id="clean-missing-data-neighboring"></a>